Explainer: Countdown to recession - What an inverted yield curve means

 Increasingly, investors are concerned that more dovish central bank policies globally will not be enough to stimulate international growth.

-Reporting by Karen Brettell, Dan Burns and Richard Leong; editing by Megan Davies and Cynthia Osterman
+Reporting by Karen Brettell, Dan Burns and Richard Leong; editing by Megan Davies, Cynthia Osterman and Chizu Nomiyama